YoniH/reversi-angular2/README.md

 ### Further help on Angular CLI

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Computer Player Artificial Intelligence in this Implementation

+Reversi is a [Zero-Sum Game](https://en.wikipedia.org/wiki/Zero-sum_game).
+A classic AI algorithm for two-player zero-sum games is [Minmax](https://en.wikipedia.org/wiki/Minimax#Minimax_algorithm_with_alternate_moves).
+For the computer player I used the [Alpha-Beta](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) algorithm, which is an optimized version of Minmax.

+Here's a very high-level description of how it works:

+1. When it's the computer's turn, the algorithm constructs a game tree for a limited number of levels.
+This is how the computer "sees moves ahead".
+However, seeing more than a few moves ahead is not practical since the number of nodes in the tree grows exponentially with the number of the tree levels.
+Constructing a complete game tree would take just about forever, and so after a few levels, the construction stops and the farthest future boards (the tree leaves) are examined.

+2. On each of those future boards, the algorithm calls a heuristic function, which evaluates the board and returns a number estimating how good or bad it is for each player:
+    * A positive number means that the black player leads.
+A greater number means greater advantage.
+Infinity means victory for the black.
+    * A negative number means that the white player leads.
+A greater number (in absolute value) means greater advantage.
+Minus inifinity means victory for the white.
+    * Zero means tie.

+    This function is the core of the computer player's artificial intelligence.
+It is also the only part that is specific to a particular game (Reversi in this case).
+A Chess computer player may be implemented by applying the same algorithm, only with a different heuristic function that is suitable for Chess.

+3. The numbers returned by the function are then assigned up the tree, assuming that each player always chooses the best possible move for them.
+When the root is assigned, it is known what is the branch (move) that will lead to the estimated-best future board, and so that move is chosen.
+A detailed example of that final stage can be found [here](http://en.wikipedia.org/wiki/Minimax#Example_2).

+### The Heuristic Function in this Implementation

+The heuristic function in this implementation generally works like this:
+* A winning board is ofcourse the best board, and it's better to win by the biggest possible difference.
+* Corners are very important in Reversi.
+A board is very good for a player if the player has taken more corners than the opponent.
+* In the beginning of a game it's good to have less pieces, but later on it's better to have more.